-ING's integrated report, including the Non-financial Appendix, is prepared in accordance with the RJ 4000 and the GRI Standards: Comprehensive option.
+ING's integrated annual report is prepared in accordance with the RJ 4000 and the GRI Standards: Core option.
 The content criteria provided by the Standards (sustainability context, stakeholder inclusiveness, materiality and completeness) are integral to our reporting process.

-GRI Standards (Comprehensive option) are used throughout the report and the Non-financial Appendix.
-Additional criteria and guidelines may apply for certain KPIs such as the Greenhouse Gas protocol for CO2 emissions and the Equator Principles III criteria for the screenings of deals.
-If additional criteria and guidelines are used, this is explained in each chapter.
+GRI Standards (Core option) are used throughout the report and the Non-financial Appendix.
+Additional criteria and guidelines may apply for certain KPIs such as the Greenhouse Gas protocol for CO2 emissions.
+If additional criteria and guidelines are used, this is explained in the applicable chapter.